 Keep with it and know that the energy moving your body gives you will pay off!

 After my second baby (my son Isaiah) I struggled with Postpartum Anxiety.
-I was having a tough time holding it together, was crying more often than I ever imaged, and felt my stress levels going through the roof.
+I was having a tough time holding it together, was crying more often than I ever imagined, and felt my stress levels going through the roof.
 This was also a time when my husband was out of work (for 7 months total) and just thinking about finances had me eating my feelings.

 Once I developed a healthy workout habit, I felt my stress levels decrease a ton.
 Doing some at home kickboxing, lifting weights in my home gym, and checking in with my virtual accountability groups, made me instantly feel less stressed and more in control.

 Adding in healthier foods to my day to day diet also changed things tremendously with my anxiety.
-On the days I may have ate more processed foods or had a binge, my anxiety was through the roof.
+On the days I may have eaten more processed foods or had a binge, my anxiety was through the roof.
 When I had times I stuck to whole foods and used my food to fuel my body and not my emotions, I felt amazing.

 So if you are like every other mom out there and have stressors coming at you every few minutes, know that by taking care of your health you are healing your body not just physically but mentally.
 Yes, living a healthier lifestyle can help you live longer to be with your kids but it can also make your mental health feel more in control and balanced.